Rocketloop/assignment-frontend-swap-lead/README.md

 ## Technical Task (2-4h)

-For the technical task, you will need to create an Angular application that satisfies the requirements given in the previous section.
+For the technical task, you will need to create a front-end application that satisfies the requirements given in the previous section.

 ### Project Setup
-Please use the Angular CLI to set up the application.
 We should be able to start the application using the `npm start` command.
-The app should use the latest version of Angular (8.1 at the time of writing).
+The app should use the latest major version of your front-end framework of choice.

 ### SWAPI
-The [Star Wars API](https://swapi.co/) should be used to complete this assignment.
-The most important endpoint will be the `/people` endpoint to query the characters to display in the character list (see https://swapi.co/documentation#people).
+The [Star Wars API](https://swapi.dev/) should be used to complete this assignment.
+The most important endpoint will be the `/people` endpoint to query the characters to display in the character list (see https://swapi.dev/documentation#people).
 As the SWAPI does not support filtering the data, it will be necessary to fetch all data and filter on the client side.
 Make sure not to send unneccessary API requests.

 ### External Libraries
 You are allowed to use any external library to complete this task.
-You are also allowed to use UI libraries like Bootstrap or Angular Material.
-Please make sure that the application looks decent and consistent.
+You are also allowed to use UI libraries.
+Please make sure that the application looks appealinf, consistent, and has a good user experience.

 ## Project Management Task (1-2h)